yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

 - [^J]: A [UnitUpgradeCost](#unitupgradecost) sub-structure.
 - [^K]: Maximum foundable Religions = religionLimitBase + floor(MajorCivCount * religionLimitMultiplier)
 - [^L]: Cost of pantheon = pantheonBase + CivsWithReligion * pantheonGrowth
+- [^M]: When the AI decidees whether to build a work boat, how many tiles to search from the city center for an improvable tile

 #### UnitUpgradeCost